Welsh Not: Background

-Among the common folk of Wales, at the time of the Welsh Not, hostility towards English was widespread.
-This was compounded by the three-part Reports of the Commissioners of Inquiry into the State of Education in Wales, often referred to as the "Treason of the Blue Books" in Wales; published by the British Government in 1847, which caused uproar in Wales for disparaging the Welsh; being particularly scathing in its view of the nonconformity, the Welsh language.
-However the inquiry did not lead to any governmental action and the hostile reaction was mainly aimed at the comments about Welsh morality.
+The three-part Reports of the Commissioners of Inquiry into the State of Education in Wales, often referred to as the "Treason of the Blue Books" in Wales, was a publication written by the commissioners for British government in 1847 which investigated the Welsh educational system.
+The work caused uproar in Wales, where many perceived it as disparaging the Welsh, with the publication being particularly scathing in its view of nonconformity, the Welsh language, and Welsh morality.
+The report was critical of schools that tried to exclude Welsh, seeing it as an ineffective way of teaching English, and described the Welsh Not negatively.
+The inquiry did not lead to any governmental action and the hostile reaction was mainly aimed at the comments about Welsh morality.